Bans and mandatory standards

 Small, powerful magnets - permanent ban

 A permanent, Australia-wide ban on small, high-powered magnets came into effect on 15 November 2012.
-This follows the interim ban on small, powerful magnets approved by the Victorian Minister for Consumer Affairs on 23 August 2012.

 The permanent ban applies to magnets that:

 - are small enough to fit into the small parts cylinder used in the mandatory standard for toys for children up to and including 36 months of age